 Him, getting a scary-mean look in his eyes: “Words!
 Those are just words!
 How can my words hurt anyone?
 That is an illusion!

+If these people with so-called ADHD meditated, they would know that words don’t matter.
 You should meditate, too, because you are caught up in the same illusions.
 Look at you.
 Your philosophy is causing you problems.
 Look at how you persist!”

 “She Can’t Stand to Hear the Truth!”

 Please understand: He didn’t even pretend to be “reasonable” on the issue.
-He refused to consider the gray area I offered.
-People less informed, with less concern about the stakes, might have mistaken his resolve for conviction.
-But I saw something far more disturbing.
+He refused to consider the gray area I offered matter-of-factly.

 Me, understanding there was nothing more to discuss: “Okay, well, it’s nice to meet you.
 But I need to finish my shopping.”